thierrymoudiki/thierrymoudiki.github.io/_posts/2024-06-24-nnetsauce-mts-boost.md

 comments: true
 ---

-Next week, I'll present [`nnetsauce`](https://github.com/Techtonique/nnetsauce)'s univariate and multivariate (probabilistic) time series forecasting capabilities at the 44th [International Symposium on Forecasting (ISF)](https://isf.forecasters.org/) (ISF) 2024.
+Next week, I'll present [`nnetsauce`](https://github.com/Techtonique/nnetsauce)'s  (univariate and multivariate probabilistic) time series forecasting capabilities at the 44th [International Symposium on Forecasting (ISF)](https://isf.forecasters.org/) (ISF) 2024.
 ISF is the **premier forecasting conference, attracting the world’s leading forecasting (I don't only do forecasting though) researchers, practitioners, and students**.
-I hope to see you there.
+I hope to see you there!

 In this post, I illustrate how to obtain predictive simulations with [`nnetsauce`](https://github.com/Techtonique/nnetsauce)'s `MTS` class using XGBoost as base learner, and I give some intuition behind the method `"kde"` employed for uncertainty quantification in this case.
+The time series used here is the `USAccDeaths` dataset, a univariate time series of monthly deaths from motor vehicle traffic in the United States from 1973 to 1978.

 **(Command line)**